wivy1/Bardscan_IIs/README.md

 The Bardscan IIs is a portable 2D [mechanical sector](https://link.springer.com/chapter/10.1007/978-94-010-1103-7_29) [B-mode](https://assets.cambridge.org/97805217/57102/excerpt/9780521757102_excerpt.pdf) ultrasound intended for measuring bladder volume.

-The device was originally designed by Mediwatch PLC and released as the [Mediwatch Portascan](./pdf/mediwatch%20portascan%20-%20brochure.pdf), later upgrade to the Portascan+:
+The device was originally designed by Mediwatch PLC and released as the [Mediwatch Portascan](./pdf/mediwatch%20portascan%20-%20brochure.pdf), later upgraded to the Portascan+:

 <img src="/img/mediwatch-portascan-1.jpg" width="900" />